Bright-Mensah/todoMobile/Readme.md

 - Add new tasks
 - Edit existing tasks
 - Delete tasks
+- filter, sort the task using the filter icon
 - Mark tasks as completed, in progress, not started by changing their status
 - User-friendly interface
 - search task by title and details